uoftcprg/pokerkit/docs/simulation.rst

 Operations
 ^^^^^^^^^^

 The operation that mutates the states in PokerKit is each associated with a phase and returns information about what happened as the return value.
-Below list all the operations supported by PokerKit.
+Below are all the operations supported by PokerKit.

 +-------------------------+-------------------------------+-------------------------------------------------------+------------------------------------------------------+
 + **Phase**               + **Operation**                 | **Method**                                            | **Return Class**                                     |